-- Legacy Reliability Must Run (LRMR) pre-dispatch reduction - > Day-Ahead TOR (balanced Demand and Supply reduction) - Day-Ahead ETCs (balanced Demand and Supply reduction); Different ETC priority levels are observed based upon global ETC priorities provided to CAISO by the Responsible PTOs - Other self scheduled Load reduction subject to Section 31.3.1.2 of the CAISO Tariff, as described in Section 6.6.4.1 of this BPM. - Day-Ahead Ahead Regulatory Must Run and Regulatory Must Take reduction Self-Scheduled Supply - > Other self scheduled Supply reduction - Economic Demand and Supply Bids cap of \$1,000/MWh under most circumstances) in the pricing run.
+- Legacy Reliability Must Run (LRMR) pre-dispatch reduction - Day-Ahead TOR (balanced Demand and Supply reduction) - Day-Ahead ETCs (balanced Demand and Supply reduction); Different ETC priority levels are observed based upon global ETC priorities provided to CAISO by the Responsible PTOs - ➤ Other self scheduled Load reduction subject to Section 31.3.1.2 of the CAISO Tariff, as described in Section 6.6.4.1 of this BPM. - Day-Ahead Ahead Regulatory Must Run and Regulatory Must Take reduction Self-Scheduled Supply - > Other self scheduled Supply reduction - Economic Demand and Supply Bids cap of \$1,000/MWh under most circumstances) in the pricing run.
 This allows for bids to clear up to the soft bid cap.
 The power balance constraint needs to be at least as high as the highest submitted energy bid price.
 Otherwise, the optimization will relax the constraint rather than clear bids priced above its value.
 The CAISO market utilizes both a scheduling and pricing run to produce awards (dispatches) and prices.
 In the scheduling run, the market optimizes all submitted bids and clears awards based on the most effective economic solution.
 In the event a solution cannot be achieved, the market will adjust non-priced parameters (i.e., uneconomic adjustments) or relax constraints to attain a solution.
 The awards and resulting prices of this solution are passed to the pricing run.
 The pricing run information of the potential uneconomic adjustments and/or constraint relaxation is retained because after solving the scheduling run, the amounts of the adjustments and relaxations are known.
-These instances are modeled in the pricing run with slack variables with a small range beyond the solution and produce binding prices.
+These instances are modeled in the pricing run with slack variables with a small range beyond the solution of the scheduling run in order to have room in the optimization of the pricing run to find a solution and produce binding prices.
 In the event uneconomic adjustments are made or constraints are relaxed, the relevant penalty prices are applied.